WhiteMetagross/UltraCaptureV3App/README.md

 ```

 This script will automatically:
-- Check for Python installation
+- Check for Python installation.
-- Create a Python virtual environment
+- Create a Python virtual environment.
-- Install all dependencies (PySide6, ONNX Runtime, Pillow, NumPy)
+- Install all dependencies (PySide6, ONNX Runtime, Pillow, NumPy).
-- Verify the ONNX model exists
+- Verify the ONNX model exists.
-- Verify all resources are in place
+- Verify all resources are in place.

-### Running the Application:
+### Running the Application.

 Launch the desktop application with: